finos/symphony-bdk-java/docs/activity.md

 ## Command Activity
 A command activity is triggered when a message is sent in an `IM`, `MIM` or `Chatroom`.
-This is the most basic interaction between a end-user and the bot.
+This is the most basic interaction between an end-user and the bot.
 Here are some command activity examples:

 ```
 $ @BotMention /buy                  # (1)